wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 Complete your payment using the payment link below
 @PAYLINK@

-Use the following information for a Bank transfer:
+Use the following information for a bank transfer:
 IBAN: @BANKTRANSFERIBAN@
 BIC: ​@BANKTRANSFERBIC@
 In the name of: @BANKTRANSFERHOLDER@